sahiba0915/StackingContext-Example/README.md

 # StackingContext-Example

- A small example to show the stacking context concept
+- A small example to show the stacking context concept.
+- Use of Z-index.